 A keynote speaker is meant to be the main draw to encourage audience participation and attendance at an event.
 A keynote can have name recognition, be motivational, be a funny motivational speaker, or be an industry expert.

 The entire audience comes together for a plenary or keynote speaker.
 After the keynote, most conferences break the audience down into workshops or breakout sessions.

 To boost attendance and raise interest in an event, the keynote or plenary speaker needs to drive home a message that is relevant to the wider audience.

 Most conferences hire several top keynote speakers.
 They are usually placed as an opening, luncheon or closing keynote speaker.
 An opening keynote speaker sets the tone for the event, whether it be motivation, humor or industry trends.
-The closing keynote speaker ends the event on a high note.
+The closing keynote speakers ends the event on a high note.

 The Plenary Speaker

 I find the motivational keynote speaker and plenary speaker are used interchangeably.
 Both speak to the larger audience and their message needs to be generic, yet relevant enough for the whole group.

 A plenary speaker is usually an industry expert or is from within the organization.
 Meeting planners capitalize on the wider audience reach to share an important industry message.